artsy/bearden/docs/README.md

 ![Organization and email graph][org_email_graph]

-Given multiple fields, an organization resolves to the highest ranked source for that field.
-Since `email_2` originates from the higher-ranked `source_b`, the output to Redshift will only contain that `email_2`.
-The lesser-ranked values are ignored.
+Given multiple fields, an organization resolves to the lowest ranked source for that field.
+Since `email_2` originates from the lower-ranked `source_b`, the output to Redshift will only contain `email_2`.
+The higher-ranked values are ignored.
+(See also "the Rules" section.)

 Source ranking resolution happens at export time — during the process of syncing with Redshift.
-Waiting until this point in the process means that we delay the flattening as long as possible and reflect information from the highest-ranked source.
+Waiting until this point in the process means that we delay the flattening as long as possible and reflect information from the best-ranked source.

 [org_email_graph]: /docs/graphs/org-email.dot.png